crileyarch/eks-demonstration/README.md

 *eksctl cluster creation*

 eksctl provides a command line interface to more easily create a Kubernetes cluster running in Amazon EKS.
 Using a yaml definition stored in Git, a EKS cluster can be created and managed appropriately.
 The following command line passes in the cluster name, Kubernetes version, AWS region, Kubernetes node details including size and quantity.
+This is stored in the octank-infrastructure/aws folder.

-#### An example of ClusterConfig object using Managed Nodes
+*ClusterConfig object using Managed Nodes*

 ```
+# An example of ClusterConfig object using Managed Nodes
+---
     apiVersion: eksctl.io/v1alpha5
     kind: ClusterConfig

     metadata:
       name: octank-eks-cluster
       region: us-east-2
+      version: "1.17"

     managedNodeGroups:
       - name: managed-ng-private
         privateNetworking: true
-        instanceType: m3.medium
+        instanceType: t3.medium
         minSize: 1
-        desiredCapacity: 1
+        desiredCapacity: 3
-        maxSize: 4
+        maxSize: 6
-        availabilityZones: ["us-east-2a", "us-east-2b"]
+        availabilityZones: ["us-east-2a", "us-east-2b", "us-east-2c"]
         volumeSize: 20
         labels: {role: worker}
         tags:
           nodegroup-role: worker
+    cloudWatch:
+      clusterLogging:
+        enableTypes:
+          - "api"

 ```

+*Create cluster using Manifest*

 ```
 $ eksctl create cluster -f octank-managed-node.yaml